The Process is Continuous,Pro-active and Responsive

 Further, candidates do not to run on proposed solutions to any issue.
 The policy development stage of Engaged Democracy will develop the solution utilizing methodology to bring about legislation.

-Through regular questioning utilizing real time on-line tools, issues that are important to citizens will be identified.
+Through regular questioning utilizing on-line tools, issues that are important to citizens will be identified.
 Polling permits the emergence of regional issues as well as national ones.
 Social issues will be able to be identified as well as a trend becomes more pervasive in society.
 Once a critical mass is hit, then the process can begin naturally.

 Real World Example: Marijuana legalization

-Real World Example: American Forces to Middle East
+Real World Example: Canadian Forces to Ukraine

 Monitoring of the internet community will assist to bring to governments attention, those issues in society that have potential to become regulatory areas.
 Many issues start within a small space and then surface as full-blown topics when the media gets a hold of it.
 The goal is to identify the issue and address it, long before any area of concern gets out of control.